benmwilson/Closh.0/README.md

 The goal of this project is to implement a simple shell in C, which will require the use of system calls directly.
 Using system calls like fork and exec, we have implemented a command-line shell like Bash.
-Closh.0, (aka Clone Shell Zero), is a simple shell-like program designed to run multiple copies of a program at once.
+Closh.0, (aka Clone in the Shell Zero), is a simple shell-like program designed to run multiple copies of a program at once.

 #### Design Choices

+When designing this program, we chose to first tackle the sequential execution prior to attempting the parallel portion.
+Once the sequential process was fleshed out and working, we we're able to tackle the parallel portion and implement some of the sequential logic to do so.
+We struggled to implement the timeout functionality using regular clocks, but eventually got it working thanks to a helpful guide that explained how to use SIGALRM and the alarm function properly.
+We stored our signal handler, aptly named the terminator, outside of any loops or functions to ensure it could be shared and accessed by both the parallel and sequential executions.

 #### Features